adamjberg/devtails.xyz/_posts/randy/2022-08-14-3d-juggling-perspectives.md

 Note that current computers are measured at ~3.5 GHz - clock speed today is 500 times faster.

-While I owned the first PC 3D animation software - Aegis VideoScape 3D and 3D Modeler by Allen Hastings, it was too much mountain to get over the conceptual and dimensional hurdles.
+While I owned the first PC 3D animation software - Aegis VideoScape 3D and 3D Modeler by Allen Hastings, it was too much virtual mountain to get over the conceptual and dimensional hurdles.
 I still have the original disks and an Amiga; I will dig the program out for another look another day to see if my attitude has changed with age and experience.

 ## RENDER ME REACHLESS